 The Last Free Cat was first published by Hodder in the UK in 2008 and a few years later by Albert Whitman in the US, where it was selected by the International Literacy Association for the Young Choices list – the best YA novels of the year.
 With its passionate opposition to privatisation, the book was derided by supporters of Donald Trump but loved by just about everybody else (see reviews).
 Several months ago I regained the rights to the book and began making plans to republish it myself.
 I secured the services of Rebecca Harry as illustrator, convinced she could produce the kind of cover the book had previously lacked.
-She did not disappoint, and the beautiful new volume, subtly revised from the first edition and also featuring interior illustrations, will be available by the end of November.
-We are now accepting advance orders for the book: all pre-orders will get a signed copy.
+She did not disappoint, and the beautiful new volume, subtly revised from the first edition and also featuring interior illustrations, is now available.

 For the next three months I shall visit schools, libraries, bookshops or writers’ groups free of charge, and participants will not only get a talk all about the book but the opportunity of buying signed and dedicated copies at normal retail price.
 If you are interested in this please contact me.

 “I’ve read several very good chase novels for teenagers lately, but I think this one is my favourite.
 The writing is top notch and it has something for everyone.
 Take it as my tip for a major award” Bookbag

 “The Last Free Cat is one of the best young adult adventures in a long time.
 Be prepared to share.
 Everyone will want to read this” Hackwriters

 “A story of optimism and solidarity in the face of oppression.
 The beauty of the relationship between human and animal is touchingly conveyed and the book culminates in a sense of hope that is truly uplifting.”
 Books For Keeps